Starting a business is exciting—putting your product or service into the world, finally getting to be your own boss, and calling all the shots!

 Create a business plan

-What should you include in your business plan?
 You can get super detailed or choose to keep things simple, depending on the complexity of your business itself and also on your personal preferences when it comes to goal setting.
-A business plan can help you develop and work through your ideas about your business.
-If you’re on the hunt for investors, it will be a key tool in selling your business—it’s like a detailed elevator pitch, essentially.
+A good business plan includes:

 Testing and market research